-The Company will have access to up to US\$15 million in two tranches, US\$10 million on closing ("Frist Tranche") and following the advancement of the First Tranche, the Company may then draw an additional US\$5 million in a second tranche, provided such funds are drawn at least three months prior to the maturity date.
-All amounts outstanding under the Facility bear interest at a rate of 6.0% per annum and all outstanding principal and accrued interest are due and payable to the Lenders on July 17, 2025.
+The Facility bears interest at a rate of 6.0% per annum and all outstanding principal and accrued interest are due and payable to the Lenders on July 17, 2025.
 In addition, the Company may repay any principal and interest outstanding under the Credit Facility in advance without penalty.
-On February 21, 2024 the Company announced that it has drawn down and received the second and final installment of US\$5 million in funding under the Credit Facility.

-In connection with funding of the First Tranche, the Company issued 15,000,000 non-transferable warrants to purchase an aggregate of 15,000,000 common shares of the Company to the Lenders ("Facility Warrants"), with each Facility Warrant entitling the holder to acquire one common share of the Company at an exercise price of \$1.30 per Facility Warrant Share until the July 11, 2025.
+On the closing date, the Company received US\$10 million ("First Tranche") and issued 15,000,000 non-transferable warrants to purchase an aggregate of 15,000,000 common shares of the Company to the Lenders ("Facility Warrants"), with each Facility Warrant entitling the holder to acquire one common share of the Company at an exercise price of \$1.30 per Facility Warrant Share until the July 11, 2025.